What is a Cipher? | Understanding Encryption Algorithms

 Get Started

 Start transferring files securely.
 Use JSCAPE MFT Server - a managed file transfer server that supports encrypted file transfer protocols like FTPS, SFTP, HTTPS, WebDAVS and others.
-Download a free, fully-functional evaluation edition now.
+Get started with a free, fully-functional evaluation edition now.